amos-project2/metadata-hub/documentation/wiki/Installation.md

     amosproject2/metadatahub
 ```

+If you want to connect to the PostgreSQL database directly, provide an
+additional ``-p 9997:5432``.
+This will publish the running PostgreSQL instance
-You should be able to access both *localhost:9999* and *localhost:9998* for
+on your host machine.
+You should be able to access both ``localhost:9999`` and
-the corresponding services.
+``localhost:9998`` for the corresponding services.

 If you encounter any errors, please refer to the
 [FAQ](https://github.com/amos-project2/metadata-hub/wiki/FAQ) section.